 Below the rolling hills, hidden by tree lines, a low-lying, 12-acre parcel of the Estate was deemed too cold to grow grapes and sat unused.
 So what were they to do with it?
 A visit to France was all the inspiration Walt and Eileen needed.

-There, in France wine country, they saw great fields of lavender growing alongside the vineyards.
+There, in French wine country, they saw great fields of lavender growing alongside the vineyards.
 The beauty and peacefulness of it all quickly convinced them to do the same on their own property.
-After careful research, they experimented with a test planting in 2013.
+After careful research, they experimented with a test crop in 2013.
 The results were promising, and the Secret Garden garden-inspired gift shop opened in the summer of 2016.
-Today the garden is in full bloom and is managed by Walt and Eileen, and their daughters Kathryn and Stephanie.
+Today the garden is in full bloom and is managed by Walt and Eileen, and their daughter Katie.

 We welcome visitors who want a respite from the hectic pace of daily life.
 A special place to relax and renew amid our area’s incredible natural beauty.
 Come experience it for yourself.
 Sip a glass of lavender lemonade on our patio.
 Wander amid the vibrant flowers.
 Or simply rest awhile on “picnic hill” and watch the world go by.
 We can't wait to share our piece of Heaven with you.